williampruden/carpentr/README.md

 #### initialData
 This is the array of data you wish to put into a table format.
 If your data is coming back from an API call, then pass along that data however you see fit.
-Patables checks for updates as its given new data and only re-renders when it detects new information.
+Carpentr checks for updates as its given new data and only re-renders when it detects new information.

 ```js
   const data = [...users]